Dependencies

 Compiling hello_world v0.1.0 (file:///path/to/package/hello_world)

-Our Cargo.lock contains the exact information about which revision of all of these dependencies we used.
+Cargo.lock contains the exact information about which revision was used for all of these dependencies.

-Now, if regex gets updated, we will still build with the same revision until we choose to cargo update.
+Now, if regex gets updated, you will still build with the same revision until you choose to run cargo update.

 You can now use the regex library in main.rs.